geoffreyvanwyk/werkstatt/CONTRIBUTING.md

 1. In Powershell, connect to the _Fabrik_ distribution as the `root` user, automatically changing to the root user's home directory.
 It should take less than a minute to connect.
-You will be presented with an Ubuntu welcome message (on first start-up) and the Bash prompt.
+You will be presented with an Ubuntu welcome message and the Bash prompt.

     ```powershell
     wsl --distribution Fabrik --user root --cd /root